-The application (Form 127) is submitted to the Ministry of Interior with original supporting documentation (see section ‘Documentation’ below) and by the relevant fees (2.000 EURO per adult and 80 EURO per minor child).
+The application (Form 127) is submitted to the Ministry of Interior with original supporting documentation (see section ‘Documentation’ below) along with the payment of the relevant fees per applicant.
 All the documents issued by a foreign authority should be translated either in Greek or in English and be duly certified (via apostille, if applicable).
 Our lawyers will carry out a pre-clearance check before submitting the application and paying the relevant fees.

 If the Investor meets the criteria and conditions set out above, the application is approved by the Ministry of Interior.
-Approval fee of 5.000 EURO per adult is payable at this stage.
+Approval fee is payable at this stage.
 The Ministry of Interior then forwards the application to the Council of Ministers for final approval.

 Once the application is approved, a Permanent Residence (PR) card is issued.
 Owning a PR card for six months enables the holder to to complete the naturalisation process which involves the Civil Registry and Migration Department issuing the Certificate of Naturalisation.
 The Certificate must be signed by the applicant either in the presence of a Registrar of a Cypriot Court or a Consular at any Cypriot Consulate abroad within three months of receiving approval.
 Once everything is completed, the applicant is entitled to his/her passport which is issued within the next three months.

 The average time for the completion of the process is approximately 3 months from the date of submission.
 It should be noted that the application submission date is the date on which the submission fees were paid.

 The Council of Ministers has complete discretion to approve or reject a Citizenship Application.